coenez/cookbook/README.md

 The application contains a recipe book where users can submit their recipes and like recipes from other users.
 Functionalities will expand over time.

+A recipe consists of:
+- ingredients and their amount
+- portion amount
+- preparation description
+- duration in minutes
+- labels
+- variations
+- suggestions
+- likes

+A recipe kan have child recipes.
+These are the variations A recipe kan have suggestions.
+A suggestion can be global for parent and child display

+# Functional requirements
+- search recipes by ingredients
+- search recipes by name
+- search recipes by category
+- search recipes by labels
+- user can create an account
+- user needs to verify the account to access crud
+- verified user can crud recipes
+- any user can change portions to recalculate ingredients
+- verified user can like a recipe, but not its own
+- verified user can add a suggestion to his own recipes
+-

 ## Stack
 - Symfony
 - Vite